 - Cut Away: used for products that are worn and washed regularly.
 The most stable and good to use for heavy designs with large stitch counts.

 As you’ve now learned, using the proper stabilizer is a crucial step towards achieving a perfect sew out and by applying the knowledge found in this guide, you too can get great results!
-If you’d like to test what you’ve learned, we offer over 26,300 embroidery designs for you to choose from.
+If you’d like to test what you’ve learned, we offer close to 30,000 quality embroidery designs for you to choose from.
 Or, you can try us free with our Free Embroidery Legacy Design Kit.
 Happy stitching!